-A key benefit of an own-tissue, or autologous, reconstruction over an implant is that it changes with the rest of your body as you gain or lose weight and as you get older.
+A key benefit of an own-tissue, or autologous, reconstruction over an implant is that it changes with the rest of your body – in particular your healthy breast – as you gain or lose weight and as you get older.

 At least that’s the idea, but here’s the rub.
 It seems that the radiotherapy I had after surgery to reduce the risk of my cancer coming back has robbed the reconstruction of at least some of the elasticity it otherwise would have had.
 Don’t get me wrong, I’m really happy with it and it looks great.
 Don’t just take my word for it.
 I had an ultrasound scan on it recently and the doctor performing the procedure remarked admiringly as she rolled the probe over it that it looked “just like a real breast”.
 I almost said “Thanks” but stopped myself.
 After all, the credit’s not mine.
 The doctor asked who’d done it and we agreed they’d done an amazing job.